EMCampbell01/Multi-Agent-System-Framework/README.md

 The Agent class is an abstract class that contains the basic outline of any Agent instance.
 The class contains the basic attributes for all child agents:

-- id: A unique id generated on its Instanciation.
+- id: A unique id generated on its Instantiation.
 - running: A boolean representing if the agent is currently running its process loop.
 - environment: A reference to the environment instance the agent exists within.
-- process_delay: The time in seconds between each itteration of the main process loop.
-A lower value creates a faster acting agent
+- process_delay: The time in seconds between each iteration of the main process loop.
+A lower value creates a faster-acting agent.

-Agent instances are not intended to be created directly via this abstract class, instead the *create_agent* class method should be used with an AgentBlueprint
+Agent instances are not intended to be created directly via this abstract class, instead, the *create_agent* class method should be used with an AgentBlueprint

 Agents can only exist in the context of an environment, and require a reference to the environment object on their creation to be stored.

 The agent is run by calling *run*.
-This excecutes a loop infinitely until *stop_running* is called.
+This executes a loop infinitely until *stop_running* is called.
 This loop calls the process function every n seconds, where n is *process_delay*.
-In the Agent class, the *process* function is empty, and serves only as a placeholder, it will be overriden in its child classes to provide behaviour for the agent.
+In the Agent class, the *process* function is empty and serves only as a placeholder, it will be overridden in its child classes to provide behavior for the agent.

 **Agent Creation**

-To create an Agent instance, first a AgentBlueprint must be defined.
-Agent blueprints serve as representation of a Agent child class that can be created via the *create_agent* class method.
+To create an Agent instance, first, a AgentBlueprint must be defined.
+Agent blueprints serve as a representation of an Agent child class that can be created via the *create_agent* class method.
 A blueprint only requires the basic attributes of the Agent class:

 - agent_type: used to name the child class.
 - process: the callable function to overwrite the agent base class *process* method.